webtides/luna-docs/content/docs/configuration.md

 ---
 # Configuration file

-The central configuration file is called `moon.config.js` and needs to be present at the root (next to the package.json) of every moon-js project.
+The central configuration file is called `luna.config.js` and needs to be present at the root (next to the package.json) of every luna-js project.

 ## First start

-If you start moon-js for the first time via the cli, it will ask you if it should generate the `moon.config.js` and a default folder structure.
+If you start luna-js for the first time via the cli, it will ask you if it should generate the `luna.config.js` and a default folder structure.

 ## Areas